 - Trigger tests automatically on pull requests or merges.

-- Share dashboards with test status, coverage trends, and blocker visibility.
+- Share dashboards with test status, coverage trends, and blocker visibility powered by AI tools for QA to improve collaboration.

 Keep tracking metrics to refine processes